All Episodes

 Journalism is under fire today from ideologues.

-He told his audience, quote, this is no different from what happens at the Skull and Bones initiation.
+He told his audience, quote, this is no different from what happens at the Skull and Bones Initiation.

 You ever heard of people who need to blow off some steam?

-So I wasn't surprised to read that nationwide survey by the Chicago Tribune, in which half of the respondents said there should have been some kind of press restraint on reporting about the prison abuse.
+So I wasn't surprised to read that nationwide survey by the Chicago Tribune in which half of the respondents said there should have been some kind of press restraint on reporting about the prison abuse.

-Journalism's under fire from idiological.
+Journalism's under fire from ideologues.

-See, they are not ideologues.
+See, they are not ideologues because liberalism is not an ideology.

 They're not ideologues.